Volunteer Programs New Zealand

 The most populated city is Auckland in the North Island, known locally as the ‘City of Sails’ for its harbours and inlets.
 Auckland is also home to some 50 dormant volcanos which dot its skyline from almost every viewpoint.
 The Capital, Wellington, lies at the base of the North Island and is renowned for its culture, restaurants and heritage attractions.
 A short drive from either city sees you immersed in national parks, rural farms and nature in all its abundance.

-The South Island is less populated than the North and contains some of the country’s most stunning landscape features, including the Southern Alps, raising to more than 3,000 meters (12,218 feet) and covering a staggering 500kms (310miles) north to south, and the Milford South Fjords where cliff faces rise straight out of the ocean and waterfalls drop into the crystal clear waters of the Sound where dolphin and whale watching are popular activities.
+The South Island, home to the historical city of Christchurch, is less populated than the North and contains some of the country’s most stunning landscape features, including the Southern Alps, raising to more than 3,000 meters (12,218 feet) and covering a staggering 500kms (310miles) north to south, and the Milford South Fjords where cliff faces rise straight out of the ocean and waterfalls drop into the crystal clear waters of the Sound where dolphin and whale watching are popular activities.